Indian rupee: Independent decimal issues, 1957–present

 The coins are minted at the four locations of the India Government Mint.
 The ₹1, ₹2, and ₹5 coins have been minted since independence.
-The Government of India is set to introduce a new ₹20 coin with a dodecagonal shape, and like the ₹10 coin, also bi-metallic, along with new designs for the new versions of the ₹1, ₹2, ₹5 and ₹10 coins, which was announced on 6 March 2019.
+The Government of India is set to introduce a new ₹20 coin with a dodecagonal shape, and like the ₹10 coin, also bi-metallic, along with new designs for the new versions of the ₹1, ₹2, ₹5 and ₹10 coins, which were announced on 6 March 2019.

 Minting

 A postcard depicting the Bombay Mint.

 The Government of India has the only right to mint the coins and one rupee note.
 The responsibility for coinage comes under the Coinage Act, 1906 which is amended from time to time.
 The designing and minting of coins in various denominations is also the responsibility of the Government of India.
 Coins are minted at the four India Government Mints at Mumbai, Kolkata, Hyderabad, and Noida.
 The coins are issued for circulation only through the Reserve Bank in terms of the RBI Act.